DLopez6877/pig-latin/README.md

 ## Specs

 * do nothing to non-alphabetical characters -- 8 -- 8
-* do nothing to words that start with non-alphabetical characters -- 8ball -- 8ball
 * add "ay" to a single letter vowel -- i, a -- iay, aay
 * add "way" two or more letter words that begin with a vowel -- apple -- appleway
 * words starting with one consonant before a vowel move the consonant to the end and add "ay" -- bob -- obbay